Research

 • Objective: To evaluate yield and economics of traditional broadcast applications of dry fertilizer compared to 8” deep high concentrated strip-till banding of dry fertilizer.

-• High Dry Fertilizer Cost: Higher dry fertilizer costs have made it challenging to see significant advantages of implementing dry fertilizer, whether banded or broadcasted.
-However, in 2023, the 75% banded fertilizer rate did show an advantage over the 100% broadcast rate of +$47.47/A and advantage over 0% fertilizer of +$27.99/A.
+• High Dry Fertilizer Cost: Higher dry fertilizer costs have made it challenging to see significant advantages of implementing dry fertilizer, whether banded or broadcast.

 If we band dry fertilizer, can we reduce the rate due to its efficiency?